gcphost/aividemakerdbal/DEPLOYMENT.md

 ### Remember

-- Build → Commit → Push → Update App → Update Socket-Server
+- Build → Commit → Push → Update App → Update Socket-Server → Update Electron
-- **ALL FIVE STEPS** must be completed
+- **ALL SIX STEPS** must be completed
 - Do not skip any step
 - Do not change package.json references to local files